STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    // Declare boilerplate code required for each of the component actions.
    HPX_REGISTER_ACTION_DECLARATION(app::server::print_greeting_action);

-The corresponding source file contains mainly macro invocations which define boilerplate code needed for |hpx| to function properly:
+The corresponding source file contains mainly macro invocations that define the boilerplate code needed for |hpx| to function properly:

 .. code-block:: c++